raycast/extensions/extensions/tidyread---streamline-your-daily-reading/README.md

 # TidyRead - Streamline Your Daily Reading

-You can schedule your daily reading, and through a digest powered by AI, we provide you with an efficient and tidy reading experience.
+Schedule your daily reading and get tidy, AI-powered digests for an efficient reading experience.

 For more information, visit [Tidyread](https://tidyread.info).